ebemunk/blog/content/post/2018-09-01-lost-text-mining.md

 <div id="char-word-histogram" class="viz"></div>

 One of the important takeaways from the above is that 593 characters (88% of all characters in the show) contribute only 12% to the total words.
 In other words, almost all characters encountered are trivial ones.
-This is also further highlighted (if you look at the empty area between 11k-14.5k words) that 99% of the characters contribute about 51% to the total dialogue.
-This also means that only **8** characters contribute a crazy 49% to the writing.
+If you look at the empty area between 11k-14.5k words, you can see that 99% of the characters contribute about 51% to the total dialogue.
+This means that only **8** characters contribute a crazy 49% to the writing.
 Half of the show is literally these 8 characters speaking!
 These 8 characters are `JACK`, `SAWYER`, `LOCKE`, `HURLEY`, `KATE`, `SAYID`, `BEN` and `CHARLIE`.

 <div id="lines-per-char" class="viz"></div>